By J. L. Starkey

 In spring of 1883 Jim Wardner was still traveling, and Mary Wardner was still single parenting in his absence.
 There were six children to provide for now, ranging from six months to twelve years of age.

-Mary had her hands full, and maybe she hoped that Jim would cut down on his travel.
+Mary had her hands full, and she probably hoped that Jim would cut down on his travel.
 But there were no declarations of commitment or change this time.
 Jim was becoming wealthier by the day.
-He couldn’t give it all up, could he?
+He couldn’t give it all up now, could he?

 No, he couldn’t.
 And so Mary would be alone on that horrible day when their lives would be forever changed.